golang/proposal/design/12416-cgo-pointers.md

   * C code calling a Go function can not cause any additional Go pointers to become visible to C code.

+4. Go code may not store a Go pointer into C memory.
+  * C code may store a Go pointer into C memory subject to rule 2: it must stop storing the pointer before it returns to Go.

-The purpose of these three rules is to preserve the above invariant and to limit the number of Go pointers visible to C code at any one time.
+The purpose of these four rules is to preserve the above invariant and to limit the number of Go pointers visible to C code at any one time.

 ### Examples